To create a multi stage journey navigate to Campaigns > Create campaign > and then select Multi-stage as the first step.

-To build the workflow within the campaign, switch to the Workflow tab and click on Create Workflow to open the Journey Builder.
+To build the workflow within the campaign, switch to the Content tab and click on Edit workflow to open the Journey builder.

 They are called actions as they allow you to perform an action when a user profile enters them, before allowing the user profile to pass through to the next action.

 To create a new action in your workflow, click an open Plus icon at the end of the current workflow and choose which action you want to add next.

 Actions are editable by selecting them to open the small toolbox.
 This will usually contain a preview or overview of the set-up for the selected action.